Marcy Wheeler is an independent journalist covering national security and civil liberties.

-Somehow, the strange saga of competing Russia memos has mostly just made the president's campaign look shadier than ever.
+Somehow, the strange saga of competing Russia memos has mostly served to make the president's campaign look shadier than ever.

 A flimsy and much-hyped document that was supposed to blow up the Russia investigation raises more questions about Republicans than the FBI.